Business Traveler Guide

 Hotels

-Picking a hotel chain is all about locations, locations, locations.
-Even if a hotel chain could has the best perks in the world it could still be useless if it doesn’t have properties where you need to go.
+Picking a hotel chain is all about location, location, location.
+Even if a hotel chain could have the best perks in the world it could still be useless if it doesn’t have properties where you need to go.

 If you travel to a limited number of places and Hyatt hotels are convenient for where you need to go, World of Hyatt offers some excellent benefits for top-tier Globalist elites, including free breakfast and suite upgrades.
 However, Globalist status is relatively hard to obtain — it requires 60 nights in Hyatt hotels, but there are few shortcuts — so you’re not competing with as many people for elite benefits.

-If you want to easily rack up rewards to use for free nights, IHG Rewards Club is probably your best bet.
+If you want to easily rack up rewards to use for free nights, IHG One Rewards is probably your best bet.
 Furthermore, this hotel chain is probably best known for its Holiday Inn and InterContinental brands and includes a dozen others like Kimpton, Crowne Plaza, and Hotel Indigo.
-IHG regularly offers promotions that allow you to earn tens of thousands of bonus points, IHG has over 5,000 hotels in 100+ countries, and award nights range from 10,000 to 70,000 points per night.
+IHG frequently offers promotions that let you earn thousands of bonus points on stays.
+The IHG portfolio now includes more than 6,000 hotels across 100+ countries.
+When it comes to redemptions, award nights start as low as 5,000 points and typically range from 10,000 to 70,000 points per night, with some luxury properties reaching 100,000 points or more.

 Airlines